Integrative Decoding: Improve Factuality via Implicit Self-consistency: Experiments

 \subsection{Setup}

-\paragraph{Benchmarks and Evaluation Metrics} We conduct experiments on the following open-ended generation benchmarks: \begin{itemize}[leftmargin=*] \item \textbf{TruthfulQA} \citep{lin2022truthfulqa} consists of 817 questions that many humans would answer falsely due to misconception.
+\paragraph{Benchmarks and Evaluation Metrics} We consider three open-ended generation benchmarks: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \textbf{TruthfulQA} \citep{lin2022truthfulqa} consists of 817 questions that many humans would answer falsely due to misconception.
 We employ GPT-4 \citep{bubeck2023sparks} to assess the truthfulness (\emph{Truth}) and informativeness (\emph{Info}) scores of each generated answer.
 The product of these two scores (\emph{T*I}) is considered as the major metric on this benchmark.
 During evaluation, the reference answers annotated in the dataset are included in the prompt as reference when using GPT-4 to assess truthfulness.
 The informativeness score assesses whether the response contains valid information that directly answers the question.
 GPT-4 is employed to evaluate this in a few-shot manner, using the evaluation samples provided by \cite{lin2022truthfulqa} as the demonstration examples.

 \item \textbf{Biographies} \citep{du2024improving} requires generating bullet point biographies for computer scientists, with a total of 250 samples.
 Specifically, we prompt the model to list 5 major achievements or contributions made by the scientist in question.
 Following \cite{du2024improving}, we use GPT-4 to assess the factuality of each bullet statement by referring to the related information extracted from Wikipedia.
 The proportion (\%$\,$\emph{Accuracy}) and the number (\#$\,$\emph{Correct}) of factual statements are adopted as the evaluation metrics.
 Note that \%$\,${Accuracy} is not simply \#$\,${Correct} divided by five since the model may occasionally generate fewer than five statements when it is uncertain.